 - Optional: A few slices of garlic

-- Sprinkle them with salt, drizzle truffle oil over them, dust with the optional grated Parmesan cheese and serve immediately for maximum impact.
-Truffle French fries do not keep well and can soften fairly quickly.
-Left too long, the scent of the truffle will disappear.
-Serve with a good steak.
+Sprinkle them with salt, drizzle truffle oil over them, dust with the optional grated Parmesan cheese and serve immediately for maximum impact.

-- Use the best quality truffle oil you can afford.
+- The trick to making savory, earthy, and inexpensive truffled fries is to use premium-quality truffle oil.
 The cheaper truffle oil will be made using a synthetic flavoring, not a real truffle.

 - Always use fresh cooking oil when preparing fries.
 Old oil can easily taint the flavor of the fries, plus any crumbs in the oil can burn when reheated which, in turn, will spoil the taste of the fries.
 Always strain cooking oil once cooled before using again.